mad-hin/English-notes/listening.md

 #### Opening <br>

-Sum Up The Purpose Of Writing The Letter In One Line.
-This Helps The Receiver Focus On The Subject Of The Letter In One Glance (幫助讀者的焦點集中在書信的主題上).
-It Is Important To Underline The Subject.  <br>
+Sum up the purpose of writing the letter in one line.
+This helps the receiver focus on the subject of the letter in one glance (幫助讀者的焦點集中在書信的主題上).
+It is important to underline the subject.  <br>

 #### Body <br>

-This Is The Main Content Of The Letter.
-It Is Either Divided Into Three Paragraphs Or Two Paragraphs If The Letter Is Briefer.
-The Tone Of The Content Should Be Formal.
-Do Not Use Any Offensive Language (不要用任何冒犯性的語言).
-Another Point To Be Kept In Mind Is That The Letter Should Be Concise And To The Point.
-And Always Be Respectful And Considerate In Your Language.
-This Section Should Include:  <br>
+This is the main content of the letter.
+It is either divided into three paragraphs or two paragraphs if the letter is briefer.
+The tone of the content should be formal.
+Do not use any offensive language (不要用任何冒犯性的語言).
+Another point to be kept in mind is that the letter should be concise and to the point.
+And always be respectful and considerate in your language.
+This section should include:  <br>

-Short Introduction Paragraph: Provide Details About The Product Or Service That Is The Subject Of The Complaint.
-Include Dates, Location And The Specifications About The Item Or Service. <br>
+Short introduction paragraph: Provide details about the product or service that is the subject of the complaint.
+Include dates, location and the specifications about the item or service. <br>
-Example: “to My Dismay, I Have Not Received The Set I Ordered For And Have Instead, Received The Wrong Book Set.
-I Am Highly Disappointed.” <br>
+Example: “To my dismay, I have not received the set I ordered for and have instead, received the wrong book set.
+I am highly disappointed.” <br>
-State The Issue With An Item Or Service.
-Provide Details As To The Cause.
-This May Include Malfunction, Billing Issues, Details That Were Not Disclosed, Etc. <br>
+State the issue with an item or service.
+Provide details as to the cause.
+This may include malfunction, billing issues, details that were not disclosed, etc. <br>
-Indicate How You Would Like Them To Resolve Your Problem.
-Provide Specifics About What You’re Seeking (提供詳細的要求). <br>
+Indicate how you would like them to resolve your problem.
+Provide specifics about what you’re seeking (提供詳細的要求). <br>
-Indicate You Are Including Copies Of Transaction Documents. <br>
+Indicate you are including copies of transaction documents. <br>

 #### Closing <br>

-Indicate You Look Forward To Their Reply Within A Specific Time Period. <br>
+Indicate you look forward to their reply within a specific time period. <br>

-Example: “i Look Forward To Your Reply And A Resolution To My Problem And Will Wait Until The Aforementioned Time Before Seeking Help From A Consumer Protection Agency Or The Better Business Bureau.”  <br>
+Example: “I look forward to your reply and a resolution to my problem and will wait until the aforementioned time before seeking help from a consumer protection agency or the Better Business Bureau.”  <br>
-Indicate That They Can Contact You About The Issue And Provide Your Contact Details. <br>
+Indicate that they can contact you about the issue and provide your contact details. <br>

-Example: “please Contact Me At The Above Address Or By Phone At 098100xxxxx.” <br>
+Example: “Please contact me at the above address or by phone at 098100XXXXX.” <br>

-#### Sign Off <br>
+#### Sign off <br>

-Yours Faithfully / Sincerely, <br>
+Yours faithfully / sincerely, <br>
 (Signature) <br>
 (Name) <br>